ClemCB/makers-bank-tech-test/README.md

 ## Makers Challenge: Bank Tech Test

-Makers tech test challenge 01 to help get some practice in ahead of the real deals.
-Chose to work in JavaScript, working in vanilla JS and Jasmine for testing.
+Makers mock tech test to help get some practice in ahead of the real deals.
+I chose to work in vanilla JavaScript, using Jasmine for testing.
 All user stories and work my own.

-In this challenge, I was interested in creating a polymorphic function (makeTransaction) for handling deposits and withdrawals from the Bank object to the Account object.
+In this challenge, I was interested in creating a polymorphic function (`makeTransaction`). `makeTransaction` is called by the Bank on an Account when the Bank receives a request to deposit or withdraw funds.
+This worked fairly successfully (see below for challenges).

 ```
 As a customer,